-20. Regional Transportation Priorities ---- \$22m
+20. Regional Transportation Priorities ---- \$19m

 Funding from this category shall be used for any project or program identified in the Expenditure Plan or eligible under the provisions of the Act, including activities that promote alternatives to commuting in single occupant vehicles.
 Program and project recommendations shall be made by each subregion for consideration and funding by the Authority.
-NOTE - these project/ program descriptions will ultimately be blended in to the final draft TEP

-21. Administration ---- 1.0% (\$23m)

-Funds administration of new measure.
+21. Administration ---- 1.0% (\$23m) Funds administration of new measure.